British Rail Class 466: Description

 The Class 466 EMUs were built between 1993 and 1994 by Metro-Cammell in Washwood Heath, for the Network SouthEast sector of British Rail.
 As part of the privatisation of British Rail, all were sold to Angel Trains.
-They were operated by Network SouthEast until 1996, and then by Connex South Eastern until 2003, South Eastern Trains until 2006 and Southeastern to the present day.
+They were operated by Network SouthEast until 1996, then by Connex South Eastern until 2003, South Eastern Trains until 2006 and Southeastern to the present day.

-Each of these units is formed of two coaches that have dimensions of 20.89 × 2.81 m and a top speed of 75 mph.